jcurry/ZenPacks.skills1st.LDAPMonitoring/README.rst

 A sample LDAP Protocol monitoring template is provided called LDAPMonitor (the standard template provided with ZenPacks.zenoss.LDAPMonitor is called LDAPServer).
-The BasicLdap datasource gathers about 30 attributes using a cn=monitor LDAP query.
-The ldapRelCheck datasource is a command datasource that runs the ldap_rel_check.py script in the ZenPack's libexec directory, to determine whether replication is working.
+The BasicLdap datasource gathers the MONITORABLE datapoints defined in config.py,
+using a cn=monitor LDAP query.

-Two further COMMAND datasources are included in the LDAPMonitor template, one to check replication by comparing the CSN, the second compares the complete subtree specified by the zLDAPRepContext zProperty.
+Two further COMMAND datasources are included in the LDAPMonitor template, one to check replication by comparing the CSN; the second compares the complete subtree specified by the zLDAPRepContext zProperty.
 Both are driven by scripts under the ZenPack's libexec directory.